 Port Direction Width Description cfg_err_cor_in Input 1 Correctable Error Detected.
 The user application can activate this input for one cycle to indicate a correctable error detected within the user logic that needs to be reported as an internal error through the PCI Express Advanced Error Reporting mechanism.
-In response, the core sets the Corrected Internal Error Status bit in the AER Correctable Error Status Register of all enabled Functions, and also sends an error message if enabled to do so.
+In response, the core sets the Corrected Internal Error Status bit in the AER Correctable Error Status Register of all enabled functions, and also sends an error message if enabled to do so.
 This error is not considered function-specific. cfg_err_uncor_in Input 1 Uncorrectable Error Detected.
 The user application can activate this input for one cycle to indicate a uncorrectable error detected within the user logic that needs to be reported as an internal error through the PCI Express Advanced Error Reporting mechanism.
-In response, the core sets the uncorrected Internal Error Status bit in the AER Uncorrectable Error Status Register of all enabled Functions, and also sends an error message if enabled to do so.
+In response, the core sets the uncorrected Internal Error Status bit in the AER Uncorrectable Error Status Register of all enabled functions, and also sends an error message if enabled to do so.
 This error is not considered function-specific. cfg_flr_done Input 2 Function Level Reset Complete.
-The user application must assert bit i of this bus when the reset operation of Function i completes.
+The user application must assert a one-cycle pulse, which is synchronous to the user_clk on bit i of this bus, when the reset operation of function i completes.
 This causes the core to deassert cfg_flr_in_process for function i and to re-enable configuration accesses to the function. cfg_vf_flr_done Input 6 Function Level Reset for virtual Function is Complete.
-The user application must assert bit i of this bus the reset operation of Virtual Function i completes.
-This causes the core to deassert cfg_vf_flr_in_process for Function i and to re-enable configuration accesses to the Virtual Function. cfg_flr_in_process Output 2 Function Level Reset In Process.
-The core asserts bit i of this bus when the host initiates a reset of Function i through its FLR bit in the configuration space.
-The core continues to hold the output High until the user sets the corresponding cfg_flr_done input for the corresponding Function to indicate the completion of the reset operation. cfg_vf_flr_in_process Output 6 Function Level Reset In Process for Virtual Function.
-The core asserts bit i of this bus when the host initiates a reset of Virtual Function i though its FLR bit in the configuration space.
-The core continues to hold the output High until the user sets the corresponding $cfg_vf_flr_done$ input for the corresponding Function to indicate the completion of the reset operation.
+The user application must assert a one-cycle pulse, which is synchronous to the user_clk on bit i of this bus, when the reset operation of virtual function i completes.
+This causes the core to deassert cfg_vf_flr_in_process for function i and to re-enable configuration accesses to the virtual function. cfg_flr_in_process Output 2 Function Level Reset In Process.
+The core asserts bit i of this bus when the host initiates a reset of function i through its FLR bit in the configuration space.
+The core continues to hold the output High until the user sets the corresponding cfg_flr_done input for the corresponding function to indicate the completion of the reset operation.
+The cfg_flr_done pulse can be asserted one user_clk cycle after the core asserts cfg_flr_in_process.